April 11, 2023

 There are many things you can do on King’s Day in Amsterdam.
 Stroll through the busy streets of the city, dance with strangers or enjoy a bite to eat with your friends at one of the many stands outside.
 Take a look around the many street or flea markets where locals sell second hand items.
 One man’s trash is another’s treasure definitely applies to the King’s Day street markets.

-On any other day of the year, the Amsterdam canals see plenty of canal cruise boats but not on King’s Day.
-On King’s Day the locals reclaim the Amsterdam’s canals as thousands of brightly decorated party boats fill the famous waterways.
+On any other day of the year, the Amsterdam canals see plenty of canal cruise boats but not on King’s Day, at least not in the afternoon.
+On King’s Day, the locals reclaim Amsterdam’s canals as thousands of brightly decorated party boats fill the famous waterways.

 History of King’s Day